WE INNOVATE IN EPILEPSY TREATMENT

 PARTNERS

-Faculty of Electrical Engineering, Czech Technical University in Prague educates specialists in electrical engineering, communication technology, automation, informatics and computer technology.
+Faculty of Electrical Engineering, Czech Technical University in Prague educates students from 28 different countries in electrical engineering, communication technology, automation and robotics, informatics and computer science.
+Its research for medical application, civil protection and military institutions represents nearly one third of the top Czech technical university’s scientific outcome.

 MANAGEMENT

-The project´s management structure consists of a Management Committee, project management team and Scientific Board.
+The project management structure consists of the Management Board, the Project Management Team and the Scientific Board.

-The Management Committee controls and monitors the purpose, vision, mission and proper economic management of the project.
-It has seven members representing all the project partners.
+The Management Board oversees the purpose, vision and mission, and the proper management of the project.
+Its seven members represent all partner institutions.

-The management (project management team) is a project´s executive body.
+The management (project management team) is the executive body of EpiReC.
 It consists of two members—the Project Manager and the Deputy Project Manager.

 Prof. Vladimír Komárek, M.D.